DSE-Consulting/PedDistancingGoTo/README.md

     client), though we are not claiming this is an 'off-the-shelf' usable library for implementing social distancing in models (see later).

+**The model and custom block illustrate one way to start building in social distancing to models, provided as a resource to the simulation community.
+It isn't a full solution (even for pure pedestrian models), and there are lots of refinements that could be made.
+Our company [DSE](http://www.dseconsulting.co.uk) uses these kinds of ideas in models for clients, and (as well as distributing AnyLogic in the UK and Italy) we provide training and mentoring services in AnyLogic which can cover these kinds of techniques.**

 ### AnyLogic Version

 The model requires AnyLogic V8.5.2 or later.